-The undisputable LONGEST VALID INTERNET DOMAIN NAME IN THE WORLD also links to this website, and is : llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogochuchaf.org.uk.
-This has 70 characters (63 characters plus the .org.uk).
+The undisputable LONGEST VALID INTERNET DOMAIN NAME IN THE WORLD also links to this website, and is : llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogochuchaf.com.
+This has 63 characters plus the suffix.
 The ending "uchaf" is the Welsh for "higher" or "upper", and refers to the upper (old) part of the village of Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.
 The lower village is known as Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogochisaf ("isaf" = lower).

 Where is Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch ?

 Llanfairpwll is on the island of Anglesey (Ynys Môn in Welsh).
 Anglesey is separated from the mainland by the Menai Strait.
 There are 2 bridges - Britannia Bridge and Menai Bridge.
 Llanfairpwll is just over the Britannia bridge.